NE-/Learning_Notes/Languages/Fortran/Looping.md

 ## EXIT and CYCLE
 - `exit` used to exit a loop (counter or conditionally controlled).
-- `cycle` skip the remaining portion of do-loop and start back at the top.
+- `cycle` skips the remaining portion of do-loop and start back at the top.
 Counter or conditionally controlled loops.
   - The next index counter updated to next iteration.

 ## Conditional Controlled